ruchirshetye/aws-cloudformation-ecs-poc-simple/README.md

     1. May have to hit the refresh button a few times to get updated information.
 1. Click on "senzing-poc" stack
 1. Click on "Outputs" tab
-1. Click on "WebAppUrl" value
+1. Click on "0penFirst" value

 ## Behind the scenes